Choosing What to Study at Woodhouse College

 In your first year at the College (Year 12) most students study four AS subjects.
 A few take five subjects.
 Both the choice and the number of subjects you study will depend upon your GCSE results and your university/career intentions.
 The AS represents the first year of the A Level qualification and therefore it is important that you are prepared to study at least three of your AS subjects over a full two years in order to achieve an A Level qualification.

 In the second year (Year 13) most students take three or four subjects at A2.
-It is possible that some of you may opt to take an additional AS subject in addition to your A2 programme, for example AS Critical Thinking or AS Further Maths.
+It is possible that some of you may opt to take an additional AS subject in addition to your A2 programme, for example AS Further Maths.
 Around 100 students each year also take the Extended Project Qualification in their second year: this is worth half an A Level.

 Some thoughts on how to choose your AS subjects can be found here.